 In one training, a group of internal medicine residents at BronxCare Health System were given an assortment of common household items—and instructed to build the tallest tower possible in 10 minutes.

 Though the exercise involved laughter while building these strange towers, it carried a deeper message about what it takes to collaborate on a health care team.
 If one member of the team needed help to add to the delicately balanced tower, and no one pitched in, the tower might come tumbling down, just like a patients’ health might tumble if the care team doesn’t work well together.
 This simple but effective training device conveyed the value of listening to peers and working together toward a common goal.

-“Our curriculum specialists design staff training sessions with adult learning in mind,” said PCDC Senior Project Manager Amy Goodman.
+“Our curriculum specialists design staff training sessions with adult learning in mind,” said PCDC Senior Project Manager Amy Breyer.
 “They’re not just informative—they’re also fun.”

 Team Member Roles